EAG-PT: Emission-Aware Gaussians and Path Tracing for Diffuse Indoor Scene Reconstruction and Editing: CONCLUSION

 \section{CONCLUSION}

 In this work, we propose Emission-Aware Gaussians and Path Tracing (EAG-PT) to introduce correct light transport into previous radiance field reconstruction work.
-The core of our method lies in the separation of emitters and non-emitters, differentiable rendering that recovers radiance and material, and multi-bounce path tracing for final rendering.
-Based on the unified representation, 2D Gaussians, that supports ray tracing and light bouncing, we formulate indoor scene reconstruction and rendering into an integral framework.
+The core of our method lies in the separation of emitters and non-emitters, differentiable rendering that recovers radiance and diffuse material, and multi-bounce path tracing for final rendering.
+Based on the unified representation, 2D Gaussians, that supports ray tracing and light bouncing, we formulate diffuse indoor scene reconstruction and rendering into an integral framework.
 This derives much more natural renders in reconstructed indoor scenes after editing, and even better visual quality than mesh-based baseline, which is promising for practical and realistic real-to-sim reconstruction.

-However, there are limitations in our method.
-The emission masks for real-world indoor scenes are complicated and depend on labeling: An automatic way to obtain them should reduce data-processing duration.
-Our current material model assumes diffuse reflectance; extending the framework to more expressive BRDFs would further enhance realism.
-Though we already implement path tracing on GPU, the rendering speed is still unsatisfactory: combining with level-of-detail, multiple importance sampling, and real-time global illumination techniques should improve the efficiency during iterative scene editing.
+However, our method has limitations.
+Emission masks for some real-world indoor scenes are complicated and depend on labeling.
+An automatic way to obtain them should reduce data-processing time.
+Our current material model assumes diffuse reflectance; extending the framework to more expressive BRDFs would enhance realism.
+Incorporating multiple importance sampling with emitter importance sampling could reduce variance and accelerate convergence during optimization and rendering.
+Combining with level-of-detail and real-time global illumination techniques may further improve the efficiency of path tracing.
 We leave addressing these limitations and exploring possible improvements to future work.